-With the rise of serverless technology, developing application and new services has never been easier.
-The caveat is, when building on something that gets provisioned for you and don’t get to manage the resources yourself, you end up going into battle blind.
+With the rise of serverless technology, developing applications and new services have never been easier.
+The caveat is, when building on something that gets provisioned for you and you don’t get to manage the resources yourself, you end up going into battle blind.
 This is why Dashbird makes so much sense, it provides that extra bit of insight you need to sleep well at night knowing you’ll know when something goes sideways.

 If you’ve heard of cloud computing, you may have heard of Amazon Web Services (AWS).
 AWS is essentially a cloud system that connects applications and services together.
 AWS adds together IaaS, SaaS, and PaaS to create an infrastructure that’s extremely powerful.

 AWS is a living breathing ecosystem of every service you might need to build powerful products.

 CloudWatch is essentially the AWS monitoring service for AWS cloud resources for all applications that you run on your AWS cloud.
 Therefore, CloudWatch will provide you with alerts in case something goes down the rails.
 CloudWatch allows you to collect and track metrics so that you can get the system-wide visibility, resource usage, application performance along with the overall operational health.
 These insights will allow you to stay ahead of potential problems and to keep your application running smoothly.